 The MRA will ensure that ISD receives reports required for monitoring purposes.
-The MRA will be responsible for the management of any clinical records and other data used for the review, as well as the safe retention and destruction of any patient identifiable information held by them, in accordance with "A guide to the required standards of practice in the management of records for those who work within or under contract to NHS organisations in Scotland".
+The MRA will be responsible for the management of any clinical records and other data used for the review, as well as the safe retention and destruction of any patient identifiable information held by them, in accordance with "Health and social care - records management: code of practice" 49.

-5. Senior Medical Reviewer (SMR)
+6. Senior Medical Reviewer (SMR)

-The SMR will review any certificates where the MR is of the opinion the MCCD is not in order, and the certifying doctor is unable or unwilling to provide a replacement certificate, or if there is any ongoing disagreement between the MR and the certifying doctor, or in rare instances there is no doctor to provide information on the relevant case.

-The SMR also provides any advice and guidance to the MRs as necessary.
+The SMR will review any certificates where the MR is of the opinion the MCCD is not in order and the certifying doctor is unable or unwilling to provide a replacement certificate, or if there is any ongoing disagreement between the MR and the certifying doctor, or in rare instances there is no doctor to provide information on the relevant case.
+The SMR also provides advice and guidance to the MRs as necessary.

-If the MR identifies any concerns around quality and behaviour of a doctor when conducting a review, the MR and the SMR, where appropriate, will bring these to the attention of the Medical Director/Clinical Director of the relevant Health Board and/or the relevant Responsible Officer for the GMC.
-The MR and the SMR will request confirmation that the concern has been discussed with the certifying doctor and what action has been taken.
+If the MR identifies any concerns around quality and behaviour of a doctor when conducting a review, the MR and the SMR, where appropriate, will bring these to the attention of the Medical Director/Clinical Director of the relevant health board and/or the relevant